rhit-netsos/netsec-public/docs/concepts/tcp.md

 # Experiment 6: Observing `telnet`

-Finally, we will explore a different application that runs over TCP, namely the `telnet` service.
-The `telnet` is kind of the predecessor for `ssh` where a remote client can login to a server and access a shell to issue commands.
+Finally, we will explore a different application that runs over TCP, namely the `telnet` service. `telnet` is kind of the predecessor for `ssh` where a remote client can login to a server and access a shell to issue commands.
 For good reason, `telnet` should generally not be used as it does everything in plain text, including authentication, so we normally just use it for debugging and testing.

 The server has already been configured to host a `telnet` service; you can login to it with the username `root` and the password `netsec`.
 Our goal here